Crowdin Logo - Dark Blog

 Are you looking to take your product global?
-To do so successfully, you’ll need to understand terms like ‘internationalization’ and ‘localization.’
-In this article, we’ll break down both terms and their differences and explain the benefits they bring.
+To do so successfully, you’ll need to understand terms like ‘internationalization’ and ‘localization’.
+In this article, we’ll break down both terms, their differences, and the benefits they bring to your business.

 i18n prepares your product to handle linguistic, cultural, and regional differences during localization.
 It usually starts in the early stages of project development.
 It’s recommended to consider localization before you start development.
 So later, fewer changes to the code are required.